AdobeDocs/app-builder/src/pages/guides/app_builder_guides/configuration/index.md

 ```

 > Note: The configuration above will result in the following:
+>
 > - `GET https://adobeioruntime.net/apis/[namespace]/v1/pets`
 > - `GET https://adobeioruntime.net/apis/[namespace]/v1/pets/{petName}`

 > Note: The second API above defines a path parameter in the relative path by using curly braces, i.e `pets/{petName}`
+>
 > - APIs using path parameters must use the `http` response type

-- The following options are available for `method`: get, post, put, delete, patch
+- These options are available for `method`: get, post, put, delete, patch
-- The following options are available for `response`: http (default), json, text, or html
+- These options are available for `response`: http (default), json, text, or html

-Learn more about API Gateway Configuration with the [Action APIs QuickStart](https://github.com/adobe/appbuilder-quickstarts/tree/master/action-apis)
+Learn more about API Gateway Configuration with the [Action APIs QuickStart](https://github.com/adobe/appbuilder-quickstarts/tree/master/action-apis).

 #### Hooks to customize the tooling

-Hooks can be used to customize `aio app` commands.
-Hooks are documented [here](https://github.com/AdobeDocs/project-firefly/blob/main/src/pages/guides/app-hooks.md).
+Hooks can be used to customize `aio app` commands, as documented [here](https://github.com/AdobeDocs/project-firefly/blob/main/src/pages/guides/app-hooks.md).

-### Extension specific configuration
+### Extension-specific configuration

 #### Extension types

-The `<extension-type>` indicates which product the extension is extending, currently we support the following product extensions:
+The `<extension-type>` indicates which product the extension is extending.
+Adobe currently supports:

-1. `dx/excshell/1` to implement an Experience Cloud Shell single page application.
+- `dx/excshell/1` to implement Experience Cloud Shell single-page applications
-2. `dx/asset-compute/worker/1` to implement an AEM Asset Compute worker.
+- `dx/asset-compute/worker/1` to implement AEM Asset Compute workers

-#### `dx/excshell/1` definition
+#### Definition of `dx/excshell/1`

 The Experience Cloud Shell extension supports a `view` operation that points to the entry html file of the SPA.
-In the following example the `impl` field points to an `index.html` file stored in the `web/` folder of the extension.
+In this example, the `impl` field points to an `index.html` file stored in the `web/` folder of the extension:

 ```yaml
 extensions